ljonathanl/Fune/readme.md

 > node ./index.js
 ```

-A web server will start at localhost:80, go to http://localhost to create your first account or go to http://localhost/admin.html to manage the currency and accounts
+A web server will start at localhost:80, go to http://localhost to create your first crëator account or go to http://localhost/admin.html to manage the currency and accounts

 ## Acknowledgements